Year in Journalism

 How does the Year in Journalism fit into my degree?

-This freestanding, self-contained year, is open to students from other schools in the University and can be taken after Stage 2 or 3 (that is, between your second and final year, or after your final year).
+This freestanding, self-contained year, is open to students from any school in the University and can be taken after Stage 2 or 3 (that is, between your second and final year, or after your final year).

 If successful, when you graduate your degree title includes the words with a Year in Journalism.